tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 For advanced configurations on cotengra contractors, please refer to cotengra `doc <https://cotengra.readthedocs.io/en/latest/advanced.html>`__ and more fancy examples can be found at `contractor tutorial <https://github.com/quclub/tensorcircuit-tutorials/blob/master/tutorials/contractors.ipynb>`__.

-**Setup in function or context level**
+**Setup in Function or Context Level**

-Beside global level setup, we can also setup the backend, the dtype, and the contractor in function level or context manager level:
+Beside global level setup, we can also setup the backend, the dtype, and the contractor at the function level or context manager level:

 .. code-block:: python